What symbolizes strength training and fitness better than the humble dumbbell?

 So, we’ve covered the pros and cons of each dumbbell shape when it comes to the user experience, but which shape will give us the best home workout possible?

-To our knowledge, no study has specifically tested the efficacy of one shape versus another, so the jury’s out.
-Here’s what we do know:
+To our knowledge, no study has specifically tested the efficacy of one shape versus another, so the jury’s still out.
+Here’s what we do know, though:

 - Dumbbells use static resistance.
-So, a 10-pound dumbbell is a 10-pound dumbbell no matter where you are in your range of motion or what shape it’s in.
+So, a 10-pound dumbbell is a 10-pound dumbbell no matter where you are in your range of motion or what shape the weight is.

 - There is a mental component to fitness.
-Most of us do better work when we’re focused or in the zone.
-Using workout equipment that distracts us from those positive feelings will only hinder our performance rather than enhance it.
+Most of us do better work when we’re focused or “in the zone.”
+Using workout equipment that distracts us from those positive feelings can only hinder our performance rather than enhance it.

 On paper, all dumbbells of equal weights will provide the same workout to us, regardless of shape.
-However, if one dumbbell feels more secure in your hand than another, you may perform better and feel stronger because of the better grip.
-Likewise, uncomfortable dumbbells that burn out your grip instead of your target muscle group will wear us out in all the wrong ways.
+However, if one dumbbell feels more secure in your hand than another, you may perform better and feel stronger because of the better control.
+Likewise, uncomfortable dumbbells that burn out your grip instead of your target muscle group can wear you out in all the wrong ways.

 RELATED: Best Dumbbell Exercises